Ds-Jayawardhana/AI-crypto-chatbot/README.md

 ## Acknowledgments 🙌
 - Inspired by 🎥 [Build an AI Crypto Chatbot](https://youtu.be/3NDNCKjUA1Y) & 🎥 [AI Chatbot with Node.js and React](https://youtu.be/8mapPAaH8_A)
 - Thanks to OpenAI, CoinGecko, Clerk, and Spring Boot for their awesome tools! 🚀

----

-### Notes
-- **File Structure**: Corrected to match Spring Boot’s Maven layout (e.g., `src/main/java`) and React’s standard structure, replacing Node.js from the videos.
-- **Spring Boot**: Used instead of Node.js/Express, with Java-based logic for OpenAI and CoinGecko integration.
-- Replace `your-username` and `your-app-name` with your GitHub and Heroku details.
-- This README assumes you’ll implement the backend services and frontend components based on the structure provided.
-Let me know if you need specific code snippets! 😊

-Copy this into your repo’s `README.md` for an emoji-rich, accurate guide!